arshitiitbombay/EDL/Manual/README.md

 - Master sends Slave which motor to move at max 45 deg
 - Slave commands Master to stop when 45 reached
 - Limit switch forces Master to stop if it is on.

-### TO DO / DOING / TEST:

-- Master send slave how much to move : Done
+- Master send slave how much to move
-- Limit switch triggering handling ( Not just stopping motors ) :
+- Limit switch triggering handling ( Not just stopping motors )

+## TO DO / DOING / TEST:

+- Add STOP Command ( Small Task )
+- Hand Calculations using prototype ( Need Protoype Completion )
+- Keyboard Mapping and Python File to Connect to Laptop